jed709/jed709.github.io/index.md

 [1] -1.415092
 ```

 That checks out, then: It seems that the most likely values for mu are around -1.4.
-That gives us an answer for our original question: The difference between conditions is around -1.4.
+That gives us some sort of an answer for our original question: The difference between conditions is around -1.4.

 But why leave it at that?
 One of the main advantages of estimating parameters is that your posterior quantifies your _distribution_ of beliefs about the data.
 Accordingly, a single estimate for `mu` does not necessarily represent this distribution adequately.
 Looking at our figure, we can see our posterior includes values ranging from below -4 to upwards of 1.
 That's a lot of uncertainty about the value of `mu`!
 A mean or median estimate would largely ignore all this, which we want to avoid doing.

 Of course, not all of these extreme values are meaningful.
 If we look at the tail ends of the distribution, we can see that posterior density - and therefore probability - is quite low.
+We don't really consider these to be particularly likely values for `mu`, so we shouldn't emphasize them too strongly.
 But what about values around -2, or around -0.5?
 The probability of these values is still fairly high, and a single estimate derived from the posterior doesn't really capture this.

 Thus, computing a single estimate for `mu` means that we end up ignoring a lot of uncertainty and some fairly probable values.
 However, if we deal with the full range of values in the posterior, we might overemphasize extreme values that are very unlikely.
 Thus also wouldn't be a good representation of our beliefs, because we don't have much faith in values near -4 or 1.5.
 We need a compromise.
 What's the solution?

+One common approach is to compute a _Credible Interval_ (CI), which essentially trims off a portion of the posterior probability corresponding to a given confidence level.
+For example, a CI with a confidence level of 95% would retain 95% of the posterior probability, whereas a confidence level of 80% would retain 80% of the probability.
+Simple enough.

-One common approach is to compute a _Credible Interval_, which essentially trims the most extreme values off of the posterior distribution.
-This will provide a more complete representation of the posterior than a single estimate, but it also won't emphasize extremely improbable values that exist on either end of the range.
-It will also allow us to make inferences from the posterior, as I will explain below.
-There are several possible approaches we could take to compute such an interval, but I'll focus on the Highest Posterior Density Interval (HPDI), which contains the highest density of posterior probability for a given confidence level.
-For example, the HDPI for a confidence level of 95% would take 95% of the posterior probability where the parameter is most dense.
+Computing such an interval will provide a more complete representation of the posterior than a single estimate, so long as we choose a sensible region within the posterior to retain, but it also won't emphasize extremely improbable values that exist on either end of the range.
+Importantly, it will also allow us to make inferences from the posterior, as I will explain later.
+There are several possible approaches we could take to compute such an interval, but I'll focus on the Highest Posterior Density Interval (HPDI), which contains the highest _density_ region of posterior probability for a given confidence level.
+For example, the HDPI for a confidence level of 95% would take 95% of the posterior probability where the probability is most dense.
+In any semi-normal distribution, this should capture the most likely values of the parameter.

-The confidence level is entirely arbitrary.
+As a side note, the confidence level is entirely arbitrary.
 Although 95% is a common cutoff, there is no reason this cutoff must be used.
-We could use 99%, 50%, 89% (as McElreath likes to do), or any other value that we believe is justified.
+We could use 99%, 50%, 89% (because it's a prime number), or any other value that we believe is justified.
 To keep things simple and straightforward (and because 95% confidence is the default for the `tidybayes` functions we're working with), I'll stick with 95%.
 Just keep in mind that you don't have to.

 With that in mind, let's go back into _R_ and do something concrete.
 Now that we know what the HDPI is, let's compute this interval for `mu` using the `tidybayes` package: